A Ride through Ritter Sport’s History

 Video-Prototype

-The project translates these abstract values into a sequence of interactive spatial scenes, where users perform actions that mirror historical origin, production logic, and environmental responsibility.
-Through bodily metaphors, cause–effect systems, and procedural interaction, brand meaning emerges through experience rather than explanation.
+The project translates the brand's values into a sequence of interactive spatial scenes, where users perform actions that mirror historical origins, production logic, and environmental responsibility.
+Through bodily metaphors, cause-effect systems, and procedural interaction, brand meaning emerges through experience rather than explanation.
+The journey commences in 2026 on a picnic blanket.
+By opening the chocolate box, historical Ritter Sport designs unfold, leading to an interactive chocolate farm and the production of chocolate from cocoa beans.

-By framing branding as a spatial and temporal process instead of a static visual surface, the project demonstrates how interaction can support complex narratives that are difficult to communicate through traditional graphic means alone.
+The project demonstrates how interaction can support complex narratives that are difficult to communicate through traditional graphic design alone.

 See all ‘Spatial Narratives’ Projects